travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ![The legendary Fićo — caught on the normal road, just before the offroad descent began.](/assets/images/trips/zlijeb/zlijeb-fico.jpg)

 Standing in the open air, a mere 200 meters from his own front door, he was changing into his long johns without haste or audience.
-There was nothing comic about it on reflection — only a complete absence of performance, the ease of a man who has spent enough time on his own mountain that self-consciousness became unnecessary long ago.
+There was nothing comic about it on reflection, only a complete absence of performance, the ease of a man who has spent enough time on his own mountain that self-consciousness became unnecessary long ago.
 Some people live freely without making a philosophy of it.

 ## II.
 The green tunnel and the ontological glitch

-The forest section was steady climbing — roots, then flat stone-paved stretches, then roots again.
+The forest section was steady climbing.
+Roots, then flat stone-paved stretches, then roots again.
 A few birds called from somewhere above the canopy, unhurried and indifferent to the schedule.
 Mostly it was quiet in the way forests are quiet: full of small sounds that don't add up to noise.

 ![The forest begins its audit.](/assets/images/trips/zlijeb/zlijeb-1.jpg)

-Higher up, the trees thinned and the rock took over — bare, open, exposed to whatever the sky was doing.
-The visual monotony was eventually broken by a surreal artifact hanging from a branch: a discarded t-shirt with the inscription: **"Toto, I don't think we're in Kansas anymore."**
+Higher up, the trees thinned and the rock took over, bare, open, exposed to whatever the sky was doing.
+The visual monotony was eventually broken by a surreal artifact hanging from a branch: a discarded T-shirt with the inscription: **"Toto, I don't think we're in Kansas anymore."**

 ![The ontological warning: glitch in the Oz interface.](/assets/images/trips/zlijeb/zlijeb-oz.jpg)

-This triggered a recursive discussion.
-Our initial confusion between the *Wizard of Oz* and *Alice in Wonderland* led somewhere worth following.
-A joke was made about Alice and her consumption of psychedelics — perhaps the t-shirt was not just a pop-culture relic but a genuine marker of a threshold crossed, a shift in the register of things.
+This triggered a discussion, our initial confusion between the *Wizard of Oz* and *Alice in Wonderland* led somewhere worth following.
+A joke was made about Alice and her consumption of psychedelics.
+Perhaps the T-shirt was not just a pop-culture relic but a genuine marker of a threshold crossed, a shift in the register of things.

 We recalled Balašević's lyrics from *Živeti slobodno*:

-> *"Šta na kraju bidne, pa znaš — putnici za Sidnej, 'ajmo, izlaz taj i taj..."*
+> *"Šta na kraju bidne, pa znaš... putnici za Sidnej, 'ajmo, izlaz taj i taj..."*
-> *(And what happens in the end, well you know — passengers for Sydney, come on, gate such-and-such...)*
+> *(And what happens in the end, well you know — passengers for Sydney, come on, exit gate that-and-that...)*
 >
 > *"Dokle, bre, da nas voza zli čarobnjak iz Oza?"*
 > *(How long will the Wicked Wizard of Oz keep driving us around?)*

-The sequence matters: first the resigned shrug — *well, you know how it ends* — and only then the departure announcement.
+The sequence matters: first the resigned shrug, *well, you know how it ends*  and only then the departure announcement.
 It is not a journey.
 It is a managed exit.
-Are we merely passengers forever queued for the next flight to an 'elsewhere', while the Wizard keeps the gate numbers changing just fast enough that no one sits down?
-Or is the hike itself a refusal of that logic — an attempt to **"conquer with a song"** and find the **"shortcut through the sky"** (*nebo je tvoja prečica*)?
+Are we merely passengers forever queued for the next flight to an "elsewhere", while the Wizard keeps the gate numbers changing just fast enough that no one sits down?
+Or is the hike itself a refusal of that logic, an attempt to **"conquer with a song"** and find the **"shortcut through the sky"** (*nebo je tvoja prečica*)?
 The trail didn't answer, but it felt like a place where that question could at least be asked without someone announcing a gate change.

 ![Persistent elevation, visual repetition.](/assets/images/trips/zlijeb/zlijeb-2.jpg)